magnuen2k/pg5100_8015/README.md

 ## Credits
 * All movie data is retrieved from `https://imdb.com`.
-* Code copied from class is credited in the source files.
+* All copied code from class is credited in the source files.

+## Final Note
+The zip file is named with my "KandidatNr" which is the unique ID I got with this exam.